-I am thrilled to announce that I am a finalist in the 2016 International Songwriting Competition!
-Big shout out to my co-writer Rich Mackenzie (aka Dad!), Dean Malton at Groundloop Studio and Brant Parker.
-Congratulations to all the finalist!
-You can also vote for your people's choice right here!
-One vote per day. http://www.radioairplay.com/voting2017/Blues
+I am thrilled to announce that I have placed 3rd in the Blues Category in the 2016 International Songwriting Competition!
+Big shout out to my co-writer Rich Mackenzie (aka Dad!), my producer Dean Malton at Groundloop Studio, Phase One Studio, Brant Parker and my studio musicians and to my band.
+Congratulations to all the winners and finalist! https://www.songwritingcompetition.com/winners

 “There is no question that musicians should be judged by ability and not by age, and that is certainly the case with 17 year-old blues guitarist Spencer MacKenzie…his guitar playing is crisp and clean even as it delivers some down-to-the bone licks…He’s got the blues power in his soul...” – Blues Blast Magazine (USA)

 BLUES AND ROOTS RADIO:

 Very honoured to be featured as the 'Album of the Week' on Blues and Roots Radio.
 June 10th 2016:

 Spencer MacKenzie's debut recording confirms that blues music has a future and that young people all over "get it" regardless of yet having some of the life

 experiences that the genre so often detail and that the blues is a feeling, one that can't be denied or suppressed.

 As MacKenzie puts it "I got the blues running through my veins, people say I'm too young, oh that's a shame.

 MIDWEST RECORD REVIEW: